hellbox/srob-migration/content/reviews/trouble-in-paradise.md

 name = "Trouble in paradise"
 title = "Trouble in paradise"
 dek = "For our Thursday comics column, we look at a book made up entirely of screenshots taken from episodes of The Bachelor and The Bachelorette.
 Is it comics?
 Is it poetry?
 Is it art?
 Is it a desperate howl from the inside of the human heart?
-Yes, yes, yes, and absolutely." type = "Review"facebookauto = "Here's a book made entirely from screenshots of Bachelor episodes.
+Yes, yes, yes, and absolutely." type = "Review" facebookauto = "Here's a book made entirely from screenshots of Bachelor episodes.
 It might make you cry." twitterauto = "Here's a book made entirely from screenshots of Bachelor episodes.
 It might make you cry." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/final-rose.md"]